-Kuo: iPhone XR pre-orders higher than iPhone 8 but weaker than iPhone XS
+Kuo: iPhone XR pre-orders higher than iPhone 8 but weaker than iPhone XS18

 iPhone XR pre-orders are indeed outpacing those of last year’s iPhone 8 and 8 Plus by a considerable margin.
 Despite this, he noted that demand is still quite a bit lower than the peak registered by the iPhone XS and XS Max, although this isn’t necessarily a bad thing.